Ruslana Korshunova: Career

+In 2006 Korshunova appeared on the cover of Vogue Italia "Broken dolls" along with Vlada Roslyakova photographed by Patrick Demarcheleir.
+Korshunova also appeared on Dior beauty campaigns but rose to fame in 2006 after the commercial for Nina Ricci, the first commercial of the brand.
+Korshunova also appeared on the cover of the British Vogue.
+It was also reported that Korshunova was doing well in the industry, earning $7000 per shoot.

 Death

-On 28 June 2008, at around 2:30 p.m., Korshunova died after falling from the ninth-floor balcony of her apartment at 130 Water Street in the Financial District of Manhattan, USA.
+On 28 June 2008, at around 2:30 p.m., Korshunova died after falling from the ninth-floor balcony of her apartment at 130 Water Street in the Financial District of Manhattan, US.
 Police stated there were no signs of a struggle in her apartment and concluded that Korshunova's death was an apparent suicide.
-One of Korshunova's friends stated that she had just returned from a modeling job in Paris, noting that she seemed to be "on top of the world" with no apparent reason why she would commit suicide.
+One of Korshunova's friends stated that she had just returned from a modeling job in Paris, noting that she seemed to be "on top of the world" with no apparent reason why she committed suicide.
 Korshunova planned to celebrate her 21st birthday on Wednesday in Pennsylvania.
-Korshunova's former boyfriend, Artem Perchenok, stated that he dropped Korshunova off at her apartment several hours before her death after they watched the Patrick Swayze and Demi Moore film Ghost together.
+Korshunova's former partner, Artem Perchenok, stated that he dropped Korshunova off at her apartment several hours before her death after they watched the Patrick Swayze and Demi Moore film Ghost together.
 "I feel that she came to say goodbye", said Perchenok.
-"She was a good person", he added to The New York Post.
 However, Korshunova appeared brokenhearted and angry in some of her postings on a social networking site.
 Korshunova's most telling message came in March 2008: "I'm so lost.
 Will I ever find myself?".

 Experts did not find any traces of someone else's skin underneath her nails.
 Korshunova's mother, Valentina Kutenkova does not believe in her daughter's suicide.
 "She told me about her work problems about a year ago.
-She said that she wanted to quit the modeling business.
+She said that she wanted to quit the modeling career.
 Everything was fine with her recently though.
 If she had problems at work, she would have told me", she said.